Lilypad-Tech/lilypad-modicum/README.md

 ngrok http 10000
 ```

-Copy the https url from ngrok and paste it as the RPC Server field in ethereal then click "Update".
+Copy the https url from ngrok and paste it as the RPC Server field in ethereal (in settings) then click "Update".

 Then in another terminal we run the hardhat node: